I'm Anella. It's great to meet you!

 That's why I am a writer.
 That's why I share my stories.

-When I began to own the fact that I'm the author of my life's story, I began to remove the mask.
-The transformation includes three pivotal points: my father's passing from Alzheimer’s; two years later, a 22-year marriage ending in divorce; and 11 years later, taking a hiatus from a corporate career so that I could offer my most meaningful work to the world.
+When I began to own the fact that I'm the author of my life's story, I began to remove the masks I’d put in place.
+The transformation includes three pivotal points: my father's passing from Alzheimer’s; two years later, a 22-year marriage ending in divorce; and 11 years later, taking a hiatus from a corporate career so that I could take time do engage in meaningful personal work.

 Some of the best things that happen in our lives come as a result of some of the worst things that happen to us.
 Writing is how I process experience, discover understanding, and express my healing.

-Then, my marriage with my high-school sweetheart began to crumble under years of low-level strain.
-My post-divorce 40s left me questioning everything about how I showed up in relationships.
+When my marriage with my high-school sweetheart began to crumble under years of low-level strain, my post-divorce 40s left me questioning everything about how I showed up in relationships.
 When I chose to deeply understand my own spirit, I began to heal my core relationship beliefs which had shown up in every relationship in my life.

 When we name our own, painful beliefs, we begin the process of unraveling our stories and coming home to ourselves.
 Part of this process means letting go of our ways of masking the pain.

-My primary pain-avoidance practice has been busyness, because as long as I'm too busy, I can't take time to look at my own pain.
+My primary pain-avoidance practice has been busyness.
 I've over-invested myself in caring for others, building a career, and ignoring parts of myself that I just didn't want to see.
-My secondary pain-avoidance practice was wine.
-See What Stuff You Really Want to Know About Me, below.

 And it was all perfect, because I could not be who I am today